OgGhostJelly/ogj-ferium/README.md

 #### Configuring

-You can configure these same settings afterwards by running `ferium modpack configure`.
+You can configure these same settings afterwards by running `ogj-ferium modpack configure`.
 Again, you can provide these settings as flags.

 #### Manage

-You can list out all the modpacks you have added by running `ferium modpack list` or `ferium modpacks`.
+You can list out all the modpacks you have added by running `ogj-ferium modpack list` or `ogj-ferium modpacks`.
-Switch to a different modpack using `ferium modpack switch`.
+Switch to a different modpack using `ogj-ferium modpack switch`.
-Remove a modpack using `ferium modpack remove` and selecting the modpack you want to remove.
+Remove a modpack using `ogj-ferium modpack remove` and selecting the modpack you want to remove.

 ### Profiles

 #### Creating

-You can create a profile by running `ferium profile create` and specifying the following:
+You can create a profile by running `ogj-ferium profile create` and specifying the following:

 - Output directory
   - This defaults to `.minecraft/mods` where `.minecraft` is the default Minecraft resources directory.
 You don't need to worry about this if you play with Mojang's launcher and use the default resources directory.